kinseywk/zShadows/README.md

 To keep pointer events working according to [Material Design](https://material.io/design) guidelines, you'll also want to assign each element's z-index to its --parent-elevation + --element-altitude.

-While it'll look fine for simple use cases, if you apply the same shadow to an element's text and box, it'll look odd in more complex scenarios.
-What you really want is to raise the text above the element's surface.

-I'd recommend always making new child element for shaded text and setting its altitude relative to its parent in the same way described above.
-It might also be worth making the child element's background transparent.

-Basically, don't apply .zBoxShadow and .zTextShadow to the same element.
+By default, shadow angle is calculated between the light source's position and the viewport center point.
+This is a useful global approximation, but it means that all elements will have the same shadow angle.

+If you want elements to have shadow angles relative to their own position and dimensions, you'll need to set each shaded element's --intersection-x and --intersection-y to some point on the surface.
+I'd recommend using either the element's center point, the farthest point on the element from the light source, or the midpoint between the two.